ben-wangz/blog/docs/src/intro/me.md

 * main reasons to leave: my lovely daughter was coming, the business was given up and my boss left this company

 ### search dump team at Search Department Alibaba Group, Senior Java Developer(2015 - 2019)
-* maintaining and developing data processing platforms for search engine
+* maintaining and developing data processing logic and search engine dump systems for multiple business lines
 * designing and implementing an image data processing platform for image searching in Taobao: pailitao is the main user of this platform
     + establishing standards for c++ image processing modules, which based on protobuf, JNI, cmake, etc.
     + making standalone image processing modules, provided by algorithm engineers, to be a distributed system